alexanderrodnin/simple-graph-lib/README.md

 ### Introduction
 Simple graph lib is a lib for working with graph structures.

-Library supports 2 types of graphs
+Library supports 2 types of graphs:
 - directed
 - undirected